Things to do as soon as you arrive

 Registering For Classes

-Information on registering for courses, provided by the Registrar’s Office, is available here: http://registrar.colostate.edu/registering-for-courses.
+Information on registering for courses, provided by the Registrar’s Office, is available here:https://registrar.colostate.edu/how-do-i-register-for-courses/ .
 Please see our “Guide to Credits and Fees” as well as our “Goals for each year in our graduate degree programs” information to help you plan your first-year course-load.
 Dorothy Ramirez, our Graduate Coordinator, can help with any issues you have related to registration.

 First-Year Graduate Student Seminar Course